-Field Service Management Expo is excited to introduce its star studded inspirational speakers:
+Field Service Management Expo 2017 featured star-studded inspirational speakers:

 - Double Olympic gold medallist Dame Kelly Holmes